McTavishLab/phycorder_example/README.md

 To check tree download and the matching of names across tree and alignment without running the blast and tree estimation steps, use the flag (-no_est):

-    physcraper_run.pys ot_1919 -t Tr115925 --treebase -db ~/ncbi/localblastdb/ -no_est -o output_test
+    physcraper_run.py -s ot_1919 -t Tr115925 --treebase -db ~/ncbi/localblastdb/ -no_est -o output_test

   Take a look at the tree, teh alignemnt and the out_info csv file.
 It will list all taxa by their unique idetifiers.

 To then run a blast search and estimate an updated tree from that tree and alignemnt, you can re-load from that directory.
-It will sue your same config settings (which weere automatically written out to outputdir/run.config)
+It will use your same config settings (which weere automatically written out to outputdir/run.config).

+If the run completed, re-run will use the final output ree and alignment.
+If the run was not compelte, it will reload the input files.

     physcraper_run.py -re output_test/ -o output_test